nufeb/NUFEB/README.md

 # NUFEB
-NUFEB is an open source tool for Individual Based model (IBm) simulation.
+NUFEB is an open source tool for Individual-based Model (IbM) simulation.
-The tool is implemented as a user package within LAMMPS - a molecular dynamics simulator offering basic functionalities for Discrete Element Method (DEM) simulations.
-NUFEB aims to improve those capability with the goal to apply it to biological modelling.
+The tool is based on the Individual-based Modelling (IbM) approach, where microbes are represented as discrete units and their behaviour changes over time due to a variety of processes.

+NUFEB is built on top of the classical molecular dynamics simulator LAMMPS, extended with IbM features.
+A wide range of biological, physical and chemical processes are implemented to explicitly model microbial systems.
+NUFEB is fully parallelised and allows for the simulation of large numbers of microbes (10^7 microbes and beyond).

 NUFEB is a freely-available open-source code, distributed under the terms of the GNU Public License.

-NUFEB development has been funded by the EPSRC project An New Frontier in Design: The Simulation of Open Engineered Biological Systems (NUFEB).
+NUFEB development has been funded by the UK’s EPSRC EP/K039083/1 Newcastle University Frontiers in Engineering Biology (NUFEB) project.

 ### Building

-NUFEB requires GCC/G++ for a successful build.
+NUFEB requires GCC/G++ and OpenMPI libraries for a successful build.
-It has been rigorously tested on Ubuntu-14.10 and Fedora-22.

-To compile this code, go to the /src directory:
+To compile this code, go to the lammps5Nov16/src directory:

-$ cd NUFEB/src/

-then execute the following commands to compile code in the /STUBS directory:

-$ cd STUBS/
+$ cd NUFEB/lammps5Nov16/src/

-$ make

-Now, install the NUFEB and granular packages in /src directory with the following instruction:
+Then, install the NUFEB and granular packages in /src directory with the following instruction:

 $ make yes-USER-NUFEB

 $ make yes-GRANULAR

 Finally, execute the following command to compile the NUFEB executable:

-$ make serial
+$ make mpi

 ### Running

 You can run NUFEB by going to one of the sub-directories in /examples/ and run:

-$  ../../src/./lmp_serial < Inputscript_xxx.lammps
+$  mpirun -np 4 PATH_TO_SRC/./lmp_mpi -in Inputscript.lammps